mikrono/tModLoaderWiki_kr_ko/ModWorld.md

 ### public virtual void TileCountsAvailable(int[] tileCounts)

 Allows you to store information about how many of each tile is nearby the player.
 This is useful for counting how many tiles of a certain custom biome there are.
 The tileCounts parameter stores the tile count indexed by tile type.

+### public virtual void ChooseWaterStyle(ref int style)

+Allows you to change the water style (determines water color) that is currently being used.